What is Canon?

 Is the real world canonical in Star Trek?
 The question wouldn't occur in a galaxy far, far away.
 But since Star Trek aims to depict the very future of humanity, its past has to be taken into account.
 The real world influences Star Trek by providing historical side notes, character and ship names and locations on Earth.
 In this sense the real world is definitely canonical, although Star Trek sometimes alters the course of human history or even the laws of physics.
 As long as the fictional events are set far enough in the future, there is no danger of our real world becoming "non-canon".
 The article on 21st Century Earth History demonstrates what happens if this precondition is not given.

 Clearly the real world is taken into account in the assessment of the fictional universe here at EAS.
 But I don't go as far as including real-world events or real-world spaceships to the databases at this site.
 This would be rather pointless, considering that there are numerous websites or books that provide a deeper and more comprehensive account of the real world.
+As for the depiction of the 21st century in Star Trek, canon trumps the real world, even though we ultimately may have to admit that Trek takes place in an alternate timeline.

 Conclusion